 (5) Verification.
 To verify the completeness and accuracy of reported GHG emissions, ecology may review the certification statements described in subsection (3)(h) of this section and any other credible evidence, in conjunction with a comprehensive review of the GHG reports and periodic audits of selected reporting facilities.
 Nothing in this section prohibits ecology from using additional information to verify the completeness and accuracy of the reports.

 (6) Recordkeeping.
 A person that is required to report GHGs under this chapter must keep records as specified in this subsection.
-Retain all required records for at least three years from the date of submission of the annual GHG report for the reporting year in which the record was generated.
-Upon request by ecology, the records required under this section must be made available to ecology.
+Retain all required records for at least ten years from the date of submission of the annual GHG report for the reporting year in which the record was generated.
+Upon request by ecology, the person must submit the records required under this section within twenty eight days of receipt of the notification, unless a different schedule is agreed to by ecology.
 Records may be retained off-site if the records are readily available for expeditious inspection and review.
 For records that are electronically generated or maintained, the equipment or software necessary to read the records must be made available, or, if requested by ecology, electronic records must be converted to paper documents.
 You must retain the following records, in addition to those records prescribed in each applicable section of this chapter:

 (a) A list of all units, operations, processes, and activities for which GHG emissions were calculated.